amy324/Golang-CLI-Weather-App/README.md

 # Golang Weather CLI App

-A simple command-line tool to retrieve weather information.
+A command-line tool to retrieve weather information.

 ## Table of Contents